-- VERIFY CHV: This APDU checks the PIN presented by the Card Holder against the current PIN associated with the ACA applet instance. - CHANGE REFERENCE DATA: This APDU is used to change the Card Holder PIN if the Card Holder is correctly authenticated. - GENERATE KEY PAIR: This APDU is used to generate an RSA Key Pair in the cryptographic module.
+- VERIFY: This APDU checks the PIN presented by the cardholder against the current PIN. - CHANGE REFERENCE DATA: This APDU is used to change the cardholder PIN if the Card Holder is correctly authenticated. - GENERATE KEY PAIR: This APDU is used to generate an RSA Key Pair in the cryptographic module.
 The Private Key is associated with a PKI Applet instance.
-The public key is output as the response of this command and not stored on the card. - PRIVATE SIGN / DECRYPT.
-This APDU uses the RSA private key in the PKI buffer to sign data. - GET CODE: This command generates a cryptogram by encrypting and returning the input string.
-If no string is input, an internal counter value is substituted. - READ CERTIFICATE / STATIC BUFFER: This APDU is used to read the data from the selected buffer. - UPDATE CERTIFICATE / STATIC BUFFER: This APDU is used to update the data stored in the selected buffer.
+The public key is output as the response of this command and not stored on the card. - GET CERTIFICATE: This APDU is used to obtain the certificate corresponding to RSA private key stored in the corresponding object.
+This command is only available in v2.6.2 applet. - PRIVATE SIGN: This APDU uses the RSA private key in the PKI buffer to sign data. - READ CERTIFICATE / STATIC BUFFER: This APDU is used to read the data from the selected buffer. - READ BINARY: This APDU is used to read the data from selected buffer.
+This command is only available in v2.6.2 applet. - UPDATE CERTIFICATE / STATIC BUFFER: This APDU is used to update the data stored in the selected buffer. - GET DATA: This command is used to retrieve a single data object like PIV object content - GENERAL AUTHENTICATE: The APDU is for PKI operations (via the PIV EP wrapper)